Liptionne/picture_sorter_python/README.md

 ## Why this project ?

 As an amateur photographer, I usually shoot in RAW+JPG.
 When I comeback to my house to sort ans select good pictures to edit, I come to a point very frustating : the management of RAWs pictures by Windows.
 The easiest way was to sort the JPGs pictures and then work on the corresponding RAWs.
 I came across with the idea of a simple little python script (my only known language at this time) to make the hard work.
 The idea was just to delete all garbage pictures, only by knowing the ones I like.

+Sorry for the garbage code I have written here, I was young, and didn't know much about nice and functionnal code.
+I did a script only to help me in my work, not to be beautiful ...